Dan0sz/host-webfonts-locally/readme.txt

 - Reduce the filesize of your fonts and stylesheets, by using the *Force subset* and *Include File Types* feature (OMGF Pro required),

 = Additional Features in OMGF Pro =
-- "Dig deeper" to find Google Fonts and optimized further.
+- "Dig deeper" to find Google Fonts and optimize further.
 OMGF Pro supports:
   - `@font-face` and `@import` statements inside **inline `<style>` blocks**,
   - `@font-face` and `@import` statements inside **local stylesheets**,
   - Web Font Loader (`webfont.js`),